amoghsawant17/AtliQ_HR_Analytics/README.md

 - Ayanna Atkins took 6 SLs and had the highest overall SL% of 18% among its peers.
 Also, she had the second lowest overall presence of 58.9%.
 - Gregory Carr had the lowest overall presence of 52.4% in these three months.
 - Kaylah Schultz took 16 PLs and had the highest overall PL% of 41% among its peers.
-- Overall sick leave count is 48 and the privilege leave count is 153 in these three months.
+- The overall sick leave count is 48 and the privilege leave count is 153 in these three months.